Chapter 2- Late October

 The sweat on my brow from the heat outside rolled down onto my temple.
 The air conditioning hit my skin and a chill enveloped my body, neck down.
 My stomach flipped and my palms sweat even more now.
 I couldn’t help but feel sick and then this morning’s burrito apologized for what it was about to do next with a burp and in a rush, it followed.
 I ran to the restroom, and as I bent over the toilet in the stalls, I let out the contents that had been upsetting my stomach.
 I was surely going to be late for class after this.

-Anna, the most gentle and caring roommate in the world... not... had given me her leftover burrito for breakfast since I was late for my first class.
+Anna was the most gentle and caring roommate in the world... not... gave me her leftover burrito for breakfast since I was running late for class.
 Anna did her own thing while I lurked in the shadows of our dorm room.
 She did the bare minimum and I was fine with that.
 I had never been the most likeable, even my sister had her reservations about me.
 Why?
 I couldn’t tell you.
 I had never had any friends being homeschooled and all so no wonder I hadn’t developed any social skills.

 After being hunched over the toilet, I slowly stalked out of the stall.
 A guy was standing there, hands under the faucet, water running over his hands.
-I lean against the wall to gather my bearings.
-He was tall, a single cross earring hung from his left ear, his locks down and resting on his shoulders.
-My heart dropped.
+I leaned against the wall to gather my bearings.
+He was tall, a single cross earring hung from his left ear, and his hair was messy and curly but then, my heart dropped.
 Had I mistakenly entered the men’s room?
 He grabbed a piece of paper towel and looked at me briefly before looking into the mirror again, unfazed...

 “You should tell him, no?” he said, the Canadian accent hot off his tongue and his voice, femininely soft but heavy with dominance.
 Then he left without another word.
 I didn’t understand what he meant.
 Tell him?
 Who did he mean?
 I pondered his words as I washed my hands and hurried out of the bathroom.